SargeyWargey/Homoothya/Story/Drafts/Chapter_01.md

 The Sioux were fighting to keep their land.
 Fighting to stay free.
 I understood this, though I never said it aloud.
 I understood it in my bones, in the part of me that was still Yavapai beneath all the English and the uniforms and the American prayers.

 At the Slim Buttes fight, I watched soldiers kill a warrior named Yellow Hand.
 I watched them celebrate the victory.
-I kept my face blank and my eyes down and my thoughts locked away where no one could see them.
+I kept my face blank, my eyes down, and my thoughts locked away where no one could see them.

 That night, alone, I wept for the first time in years.
-I wept for Yellow Hand, for the Sioux, for the Yavapai and for every person who had been punished for wanting to stay free.
+I wept for Yellow Hand, for the Sioux, for the Yavapai, and for every person who had been punished for wanting to stay free.

 I wept for the Yavapai boy they expected to forget.